mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 Hence it is the language of choice to make this project.
 Moreover: it is one of the most prominent languages today, without any sign of stopping in popularity, coveted by both companies and public institutions and it is also widely used in research, from data science to cyber security to machine learning and AI.
 Lastly, thanks to it being an interpreted language, considerable time during program development should be saved because no compilation and linking is necessary. \
 The interpreter can be used interactively, which makes it easy to experiment with features of the language, to write throw-away programs, or to test functions during bottom-up program development.

+## Components

+The whole project sits on top of two core components:

+- Raft nodes, which behave both like clients and servers
+- A game loop that behaves like a client for the Raft cluster

+### Game Loop

+Each loop follows these steps:

+1. checks Raft's log
+2. compares its own local log to it
+3. applies all Raft's committed commands locally
+4. update local log

+By separating the logs we can separate local and server logics, leaving Raft free to do its own thing while the game runs.
+It will probably be necessary to run game loop and Raft loop in separate threads.

+We need just three commands:

+1. `X attack Y`: player X attack player Y
+2. `add Z`: new player Z joined
+3. `del Z`: player Z left the lobby

+The engine then handles everything locally: it does not need to communicate all changes to the Raft cluster.
+What it needs to communicate is its intention to attack another player.

+Every action must pass through the Leader: lets imagine player Alice wants to attack player Bob:

+1. Alice sends RPC to Leader "Alice attacks Bob"
+2. Leader propagates "Alice attacks Bob" to the whole cluster
+3. Once RPC is committed, Alice checks its Raft log and compares it to its own local log
+4. Updates Bob's health points
+5. Adds "Alice attacks Bob" to local log

+If a server *Z* wants out, it can simply shut down on its own.
+Once Leader does not receive ack after heartbeat it will broadcast `del Z` to the whole cluster (Z included) before removing it from its list of alive servers.
+If Z then wakes up it can just ask Leader to be re-admitted.
+Admission is considered done once `add Z` is committed.

+### Raft

 # Development